 Congratulations!
 You and your beloved have decided to get married.
-Romance and excitement fills the air as you think about what you will wear, what your bouquet will look like, who will be invited, and where the wedding reception will take place.
+Romance and excitement fill the air as you think about what you will wear, what your bouquet will look like, who will be invited, and where the wedding reception will take place.
 But don’t forget the wedding ceremony.
-These days there’s so much emphasis on planning the “fun” parts of a wedding (reception, music, food, gown, etc.) the ceremony itself can easily become nothing but an afterthought.
+These days there’s so much emphasis on planning the “fun” parts of a wedding (reception music, food, gown, etc.) the ceremony itself can easily become nothing but an afterthought.

 It is a rite of passage in the form of a public exchange of vows.
 Note the keyword here – “public.”
 Two people state their vows in the presence of their guests, who are active witnesses, and an officiant.
-It is interesting to note that the officiant (minister, pastor, judge) doesn’t actually marry the couple, instead they marry each other, by means of stating their intent, reciting their vows, and the other formalities customary to the wedding ceremony.
+It is interesting to note that the officiant (minister, pastor, judge) doesn’t actually marry the couple, instead, they marry each other, by means of stating their intent, reciting their vows, and the other formalities customary to the wedding ceremony.
 The officiant is merely the formal representative of your witnesses.
 Your officiant can also lead you through the customs and rituals associated with the ceremony.

 Of course not.
 You may have your heart set on inviting hundreds of friends and family members to celebrates, and have a maid of honor, best man, bridesmaids, groomsmen, jr. bridesmaids and groomsmen, ring bearers and flower girls.
 Then again, you may prefer to have a simple ceremony in front of your immediate families with only have a maid of honor and best man.
 Some areas only require your officiant to be the official witness.
 Be sure to inquire at your marriage license bureau to see what local rules apply.

-Adding personalized touches to your ceremony is fun, and can make for a much more meaningful event, not only for your friends and family, but for you and your fiancé.
-Personalization can make the difference between a cookie cutter wedding and one that is charming and expressive.
+Adding personalized touches to your ceremony is fun, and can make for a much more meaningful event, not only for your friends and family but for you and your fiancé.
+Personalization can make the difference between a cookie-cutter wedding and one that is charming and expressive.

 You can include a special reading or prayer.
 A special hymn or song can be played.
-You may choose to compose all of your vows, or just a portion.
+You may choose to compose all of your vows or just a portion.
 The observance of ethnic or family customs is a nice touch.
 Perhaps you can carry a handkerchief or pin that was carried by your grandmother or mother when she got married or incorporate a flower that was in your sister’s bouquet into your own . . .

 Be sure to inform your guests as to the meaning behind any unusual or particularly special personalization, or cultural rituals.
 Keeping your guests informed during your wedding ceremony, and allowing them to understand and appreciate the events happening before them will make your event more meaningful and memorable for everyone.
-One of the easiest, and inexpensive, ways to provide this information is by using a program, which also makes a lovely keepsake of your special day.
+One of the easiest and inexpensive, ways to provide this information is by using a program, which also makes a lovely keepsake of your special day.
 With the use of a home computer, a color printer, and some pretty paper from your local craft store, you can easily design and create a unique program for your wedding.

 But regardless of how simple or how elaborate your wedding ceremony will be, please give it some serious thought while planning your wedding.
 After all, your ceremony is the reason for the day, and the celebration that follows, isn’t it?